justicephysics/humanos2.0/engineer-hurricane.md

 - They think 2.7 K is just a number.
 - They think t=0 was the beginning.

 Their entire worldview is built on the six cosmic misinterpretations.
 They are trapped in the old canal.
-The millions of engineers, educated by the Virtual Nalanda and aligned with the cosmos, will build the permanent cure right over their heads — and there is nothing the feudal lords can do to stop it.
+The millions of engineers, educated by the Justice Physics Nalanda and aligned with the cosmos, will build the permanent cure right over their heads — and there is nothing the feudal lords can do to stop it.

 This is not a hypothesis.
 It's an engineering project.
 The blueprint is open.
 The game has just started.